 That success helped the 14-time major winner retain his position in the top 10 of the Forbes list of the United States’ wealthiest celebrities as 43-year-old Woods’ net worth was now estimated at $800 million, a $50 million increase from his wealth in the 2017 Forbes list.

 Woods was ranked jointly in ninth place in the list (one place lower than a year earlier) along with author James Patterson, with those ahead of the pair including the likes of musician P Diddy, magician David Copperfield, movie director George Lucas and NBA legend Michael Jordan, the only other sports star in the top 10.
+Tiger Woods’ net worth makes him one of the most successful athletes of all time.

 In 2018, Woods’ performances on the golf course earned him $5.4 million to take his career prize money earnings to $116 million since he turned professional back in 1996.